gulshan00/BlogApi/README.md

 # BlogApi

+    Clone the repository from Github: git clone https://github.com/gulshan00/BlogApi.git Install the required dependencies: npm install
+    Start the server: npm start
+    The API is now running and can be accessed at http://localhost:3000

+You can use a tool like Postman to test the API endpoints.
+The available endpoints are:

+    GET /users: to get a list of all users
+    GET /users/:id: to get a specific user by ID
+    POST /users: to create a new user
+    PUT /users/:id: to update a user by ID
+    DELETE /users/:id: to delete a user by ID
+    GET /blogs: to get a list of all blogs
+    GET /blogs/:id: to get a specific blog by ID
+    POST /blogs: to create a new blog
+    PUT /blogs/:id: to update a blog by ID
+    DELETE /blogs/:id: to delete a blog by ID
+    GET /comments: to get a list of all comments
+    GET /comments/:id: to get a specific comment by ID POST /comments: to create a new comment
+    PUT /comments/:id: to update a comment by ID DELETE /comments/:id: to delete a comment by ID GET /users/:id/level/:levelNo: to get all friends of a given user at a given level.
 Based on the given requirements, we need to create a backend API with User, Blog, and Comment models.
 Here are the high-level steps that we can follow to implement this:

     Define the data models for User, Blog, and Comment using a database of our choice.
 We can use MongoDB or any other relational database depending on our requirements.